 Retirement Accounts – You could name your parish as a beneficiary of your IRA, 401k, 403b or other retirement account.
-Distributions from your retirement accounts would be taxable to your family members or others but may likely be tax exempt when given to the church so that the parish receives full benefit of the resulting funds.
+Distributions from your retirement accounts would be taxable to your family members or others but may likely be tax-exempt when given to the church, so that the parish receives the full benefit of the resulting funds.

 There may be income and/or estate tax advantages for contributing assets in this fashion.
 Always seek legal and financial/tax advice when entering into this type of arrangement.

 Some common types of Life Income Gifts are: